 Engraved on the tombstone is Godela Orff’s philosophy:

 “Der Tod ist die Befreiung, die Errettung, die Erlösung.”
 (Death is liberation, salvation and redemption)

-And sometimes in the evening, a cat comes to sit on the stone …
+Sometimes in the evening, I could see a cat sitting on the stone …

 Done! is what Godela Orff spontaneously cried after she completed her book “Mein Vater Carl Orff und ich”.
 This photograph was intended to be printed on the back cover, but the publisher objected.